Farina, South Australia

 Farina, formerly Farina Town and originally Government Gums, is an abandoned town in the Australian state of South Australia.
 The name also applies to an area of about 8500 km2 in which the town is located.
 At the 2006 census, 55 people lived in the larger area; by the 2021 census, the population had fallen to 15.

 Farina sits within the arid Lake Eyre basin, 26 km north of Lyndhurst and 55 km south of Marree where the Oodnadatta Track and the Birdsville Track commence.
-It is 540 km due north of the state capital; Adelaide in the days when the rail connection was narrow gauge to Port Augusta, the distance by rail was 657 km.
+It is 540 km due north of the state capital, Adelaide in the days when the rail connection was narrow gauge to Port Augusta, the distance by rail was 657 km.

-A drone view of Farina is here.